-- 1. 1 in 700 - The average prevalence of celiac disease in the United States 1950.
-(Mayo)2.
-1 in 100 – The average worldwide prevalence of celiac disease across all races today.
+- The average worldwide prevalence of celiac disease across all races today.
 (NIH) The average prevalence of celiac disease in the United States today.
 (Mayo)

 3. $8,500 – The average annual estimated healthcare cost of each person with untreated celiac disease in the United States.
 (Cigna/Columbia Celiac Disease Center study)

 4. 40+ – The number of countries with celiac disease support groups.

 5. $1.56 billion – The gluten-free food industry sales in 2008.
 (Foodwatcher)

 6. 3-12.3% – The prevalence of celiac disease among adults with Type 1 Diabetes.

 7. 24% – The prevalence of asthma among children with celiac disease.

 8. 200 to 300% – The increased chance of developing cancer in people with untreated celiac disease.